-- To become one of the reputed departments offering Civil Engineering Program in the country. - To produce excellent engineers to cope up with the changes through dynamic, innovative, and flexible curriculum. - To provide a conducive environment for teaching & learning and to develop leaders with effective communication skills. - To conduct quality research driven by industry & societal needs and provide affordable engineering solutions in an ethical way.
+- To become one of the reputed departments offering Civil Engineering Program in the country. - To produce excellent engineers to cope up with the changes through dynamic, innovative and flexible curriculum. - To provide a conducive environment for teaching & learning and to develop leaders with effective communication skills. - To conduct quality research driven by industry & societal needs and provide affordable engineering solutions.